The Definitive Chapter Guide to Re-Permissioning Campaigns for GDPR [Examples]

 The design Selfridges uses is smart because the yellow banner is eye-catching, yet flows with the Selfridges brand.
 The banner is also placed on the top of the email which helps it stand out, and appear in the preview pane (it’s still visible when the email is not opened).

-Selfridges has taken a subtle approach in their copy.
-The brand doesn’t explicitly explain that by not clicking into “yes please,” that, in May 2018, contacts may stop receiving emails.
+In taking a closer look at their email form, Selfridges has taken a subtle approach in their copy.
+The brand doesn’t explicitly explain that by not clicking “yes please,” that, in May 2018, contacts may stop receiving emails.

 What we’d like and expect to see as we inch closer to May 2018 is stronger language — giving subscribers the chance to remain opt-ed or removed from the subscription if they choose to do so.